Best Garmin Fish Finder Choices: Bet on Only the Best

 Unlike traditional sonar, Livescope gives you a live reading of what’s below the water, so you can see exactly how the fish react to your bait and adjust accordingly.

-Don’t worry; if you don’t want to spend the extra $1500 on Livescope, the ClearVU and SideVU sonars offer an incredibly clear picture of structure on the bottom, which allows you to find where the fish are quick, so you can spend more time getting bites and less time trying to find fish.
+Don’t worry; if you don’t want to spend the extra $1500 on Livescope, the ClearVü and SideVü, which come standard, offer an incredibly clear picture of structure on the bottom.
+This allows you to find where the fish are quickly, so you can spend more time getting bites and less time trying to find fish.

-While I think this is one of the best units on the market, it still has a couple of drawbacks that you should be aware of before buying it.
+While I think this is one of the best units on the market, it still has a couple of disadvantages that you should be aware of before buying it.

 It all adds up fast, and pretty soon, you’re eating Ramen noodles for the next six months to afford it all!

-Even with the few cons of the Garmin Echomap UHD2, it’s still the best Garmin fish finder because it’s compatible with the best sonar from Garmin in multiple screen sizes at a reasonable price.
+Even with the few limitations of the Garmin ECHOMAP UHD2, it’s still the best Garmin fish finder because it’s compatible with the best sonar from Garmin in multiple screen sizes at a reasonable price.

 Best for Casual Anglers